verbb/formie/docs/feature-tour/form-templates.md

 Create a new form template, and assign the "HTML Template" field to the template directory your custom templates sit.
 For example, if your templates exist in `templates/_forms`, you would enter `_forms`.

 :::tip
 You can't modify Formie's default Form Templates.
-Instead, you'll want to create a new Form Template, and ensure your forms use that.
+Instead, you create a new Form Template, and ensure your forms use that.
 :::

 You can choose to use Formie's provided CSS and JS, or provide your own.